-- 6.1 The Supplier must attend Progress Meetings with the Buyer and provide Progress Reports when specified in the Award Form. - 6.2 The Supplier must keep and maintain full and accurate records and accounts in respect of the Contract for 7 years after the End Date and in accordance with the GDPR. - 6.3 The Supplier must allow any Auditor access to their premises to verify all contract accounts and records of everything to do with the Contract and provide copies for an Audit. - 6.4 The Supplier must provide information to the Auditor and reasonable co-operation at their request. - 6.5 If the Supplier is not providing any of the Deliverables, or is unable to provide them, it must immediately: - tell the Buyer and give reasons - propose corrective action - provide a deadline for completing the corrective action
+- 6.1 The Supplier must attend Progress Meetings with the Buyer and provide Progress Reports when specified in the Award Form. - 6.2 The Supplier must keep and maintain full and accurate records and accounts in respect of the Contract for 7 years after the End Date and in accordance with the GDPR. - 6.3 The Supplier must allow any Auditor access to their premises during normal working hours, subject to being provided with reasonable prior notice, to verify all contract accounts and records of everything to do with the Contract and provide copies for an Audit. - 6.4 The Supplier must provide any information reasonably required by the Auditor to verify compliance with the terms of this Contract to the Auditor and provide any further reasonable co-operation at their request. - 6.5 If the Supplier is not providing any of the Deliverables, or is unable to provide them, it must immediately: - tell the Buyer and give reasons - propose corrective action - provide a deadline for completing the corrective action